 Corrupt core files might cause the WordPress White Screen of Death

-If none of the above solutions fix the issue, one of your WordPress core files may have corrupted.
+If none of the above solutions fix the issue, one of your WordPress core files, themes files or plugin files may have corrupted.
 Though it’s very unlikely, it still happens especially if you suspect a hack attack on your WordPress website.

 If that’s the case, try re-uploading the wp-admin and wp-includes folders from a fresh download of WordPress, which will possibly fix the issue.